If you have ever had a disappointing ragù and want an excellent recipe for a rich, flavoured-packed version, then look no further.

 Don’t panic about the amount of butter!

 It is butter that gives such a beautiful rich creaminess to the sauce, tempering the acidity of the tomato and doing wonders for the overall flavour.
+I’ve made this with a little olive oil when cooking the bacon and the vegetables, but butter takes this ragù into an entirely different league.

 - 250g unsalted butter (yes 250g, but this does serve 10!)

-- 150g pancetta or smoked bacon
+- 150g pancetta or smoked bacon, trimmed and chopped finely

-- 500g minced beef (about 5-10% fat)
+- 750g minced beef (about 5-10% fat)

 - 500g minced pork (about 5-10% fat)